NixOS/patchelf/README.md

 1. Building via `nix build` will produce the result in `./result/bin/patchelf`.
 If you would like to build _patchelf_ with _musl_ try `nix build .#patchelf-musl`

-2. You can launch a development environment with `nix develop` and folllow the autotools steps above.
+2. You can launch a development environment with `nix develop` and follow the autotools steps above.
 If you would like to develop with _musl_ try `nix develop .#musl`

 ## Author